Ham

 Ham is pork from a leg cut that has been preserved by wet or dry curing, with or without smoking.
-As a processed meat, the term "ham" includes both whole cuts of meat and ones that have been mechanically formed.
+As a processed meat, the term ham includes both whole cuts of meat and ones that have been mechanically formed.

-Ham is made around the world, including a number of regional specialties, such as Westphalian ham and some varieties of Spanish jamón.
-In addition, numerous ham products have specific geographical naming protection, such as prosciutto di Parma in Europe, and Smithfield ham in the US.
+Ham is made around the world, including a number of regional specialties.
+In addition, numerous ham products have specific geographical naming protection.

 History

-The preserving of pork leg as ham has a long history, with traces of production of cured ham among the Etruscan civilization known in the 6th and 5th century BC.
+The preserving of pork leg as ham has a long history, with traces of production of cured ham among the Etruscan civilisation known in the 6th and 5th century BC.

 Cato the Elder wrote about the "salting of hams" in his De agri cultura tome around 160 BC.

 There are claims that the Chinese were the first people to mention the production of cured ham.
 Larousse Gastronomique claims an origin from Gaul.
 It was certainly well established by the Roman period, as evidenced by an import trade from Gaul mentioned by Marcus Terentius Varro in his writings.

-The modern word "ham" is derived from the Old English ham or hom meaning the hollow or bend of the knee, from a Germanic base where it meant "crooked".
+The modern word ham is derived from the Old English ham or hom meaning the hollow or bend of the knee, from a Germanic base where it meant 'crooked'.
 It began to refer to the cut of pork derived from the hind leg of a pig around the 15th century.

 Because of the preservation process, ham is a compound foodstuff or ingredient, being made up of the original meat, as well as the remnants of the preserving agent(s), such as salt, but it is still recognised as a food in its own right.